siv31/Outage-Analysis/README.md

 - OUTAGE.END.TIME: The time the outage finished

 ## Data Cleaning and Exploratory Data Analysis
 The first step in data cleaning was to convert the Excel file into CSV and then remove empty rows and columns.
 Then, it was necessary to convert the Outage.Start and Outage.Restoration column into a datetime column and did so by calling the to_datetime function.
-Values are left as Nan because it felt better to maintain integrity of the dataset and not potentially create a trend that did not exist
+Values are left as NaN because it felt better to maintain integrity of the dataset and not potentially create a trend that did not exist

 <iframe
   src="assets/df.html"